PPG walks away from battle to buy Akzo Nobel

 "The small gene pool continues to do its worst on Dutch supervisory boards," said John Bennett, head of European equities.
 "The Dutch discount is here to stay".

-Investors often say that Dutch companies appear cheap, but that they trade at a discount to peers because many have poison pill defences that lessen the possibility of a hostile takeover.
+Investors often say that Dutch companies appear cheap, but that they trade at a discount to peers because many have poison pill defenses that lessen the possibility of a hostile takeover.

 Michael Wegener, Managing Partner at Case Equity Partners, who had invested around 6 percent of his fund in Akzo shares after PPG's interest became known in March, said he is now carefully considering next steps.